YoloNomy/YoloNomy.github.io/about.md

 nav_order: 2
 ---

 We are two PhD students in cosmology wanting to share their passion about physics.
+We also want to help (our) students getting familiar with their classes through fun examples and codes.

 Find more about us and our contact infos here: